 Officers opened the hanger bay doors and towed the aircraft inside with its load of high grade stash.
 The aircraft's pilot and crew were handcuffed and led to waiting vehicles for transport to jail, along with Smyth and Mulholland.
 Morelli informed Delia and I that Chief Detective Louis was in the process of being arrested at his home as we spoke.

 "Oh, if you don't mind, Frank, Delia and I would like to drop by the McPherson home tomorrow morning.
 We want to be the first to explain everything that's happened.
 The odds are probably one hundred percent they've been kept in the dark and bamboozled by Mulholland and Sullivan."

 'I'm okay with that," Morelli replied.
 McPherson's wife and family knew you and Seth were pretty close.
 Let her know we'll be in contact as well, along with the DEA.
 The DLE will be conducting an extensive investigation regarding the Metropolitan Police Department.
 We'll need to know if there were any others involved."

 Delia slipped her hand around my arm, tugging gently.
 "How about an early breakfast, Matt, with plenty of coffee?" she suggested, still smiling.

-"Hmmm," I said as I raised my eyebrows.
+"Hmmm," I said as I furrowed my eyebrows.
 "As a matter of fact, I know a very popular restaurant ......"